njch5/oo-ride-share/README.md

 ## Learning Goals
 Reinforce and practice all of the Ruby and programming concepts we've covered in class so far:
 - Creating and instantiating classes with attributes
 - Writing pseudocode and creating tests to drive the creation of our code
 - Using Inheritance to extend classes
 - Using Composition to add functionality to classes

+# Dan's Notes

+Remove or abridge the `Context` section
+To the baseline or setup or whatever section, add comprehension questions, to be answered with your partner:
+- You can experiment with the code in pry with `pry -r ./lib/trip_dispatcher.rb`, then `td = RideShare::TripDispatcher.new`
+- What classes are there in this project?
+- What _inheritance_ relations exist between classes?
+- What _composition_ relations exist between classes?
+- Draw a class diagram that contains all of the above relations.
+- Why doesn't `Passenger` or `Trip` need an `attr_reader` for `id`?
+- Why does the version of `from_csv` in `CsvRecord` raise a `NotImplementedError`?
+What does this mean?
+Why don't we hit that when we run the code?
+- Why is `from_csv` a private method?
+- How does `CsvRecord.load_all` know what CSV file to open?
+- When you call `Passenger.load_all`, what happens?
+What methods are called in what order?

 ## Context